What is taught in a Buddha retreat?

 Lastly, anywhere you do Buddha’s meditation, with a monk in a monastery or a with a simple householder teacher, the first level of beginners meditation on the Buddhas path is going to be similar all over the world.
 No discrepancies there like other paths will be found.
 Wherever in the world, you learn Anapaana, Vipassana, Satipatthana, Samatha or Jhanas, it will bring you to the same destination of Shunyata.
 Only Buddha’s technique has that kind of power to be able to retain the ‘sameness of the technique’ over 2500 years.
 That is what makes it authentic.

 Of course, there will be a few regional, subtle differences in the way it is explained & taught but the essence of the teachings of the Buddha have been retained.
 No teacher who explains the Buddha’s techniques owns them.
-They are just instruments to bring knowledge to you.
+Teachers are just instruments to bring knowledge to you.

 Learn the techniques anywhere and you are bound to get to the same destination of Shunyata!